 I saw the village life of Ko Sukon while on this foodie expedition.
 The life on Ko Sukon is still quite slow-paced.
 The villagers farm rice and fish for seafood, and keep some livestock and chickens as well.
 They tap rubber as a cash crop.

-In fact, for a Malaysian, the look and feel of this island feels bizarrely just like home – but our rural parts that look like this are fast disappearing.
+In fact, for a Malaysian, the look and feel of this island feels bizarrely just like home – except our rural parts that look like this are fast disappearing.

 In the different parts of the island, the villagers fish for different things, depending on the kind of shoreline there.
 What you do, is show up when the fishermen would typically come back from harvesting/gathering/fishing, and have a look at the take.